codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 - [ ] the Tribute page project (structure and assets, frame it tight :wink: + try React)
 - [ ] perform the W3C verification on the Survey form project (to be finished)

++ Framed the Tribute page project

+---

+### 20190407 - Day off (Sunday)

+We'll see :wink: after the Sunday walk

 ---

 ## Daily log template